KEEP MELDRETH ROAD LEVEL CROSSING SAFE

 And when planning has been rejected, THEY have decided to do it ANYWAY - because THEY are ONLY responsible for and measured on rail safety, not on any transferred risks some of which are only considered and planned for AFTER permission and construction.

-The 'ORR' or Office of Rail and Road is due to give final approval by mid November.
+The 'ORR' or Office of Rail and Road is due to give final approval by November 21st.
+It has said unless Cambridgeshire Council has objected by November 22nd, it will assume fine to proceed.
+As of 10th November it has not.

 Email the ORR on